RonenNess/GeonBit/GeonBit/Source/ECS/README.md

+﻿# ECS

-﻿ECS stands for "Entity–component–system" (https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).
+ECS stands for "Entity–component–system" (https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).

 Basically, every object in the game is a GameObject (aka entity), on which we can add or remove "Components" at runtime.
 A Component can be anything, from sound effect, physics behavior, drawing a model, or scripting.